Elizabeth Gilbert in Big Magic, writing about her parents:

 I LOVE “a rather fabulous sense of insouciance.”
 I’m still recovering from my addiction to other people’s opinions of me.
 So insouciance is a state of being to strive for.

 I wish insouciance for my job-seeking students.
-Take all the energy you would invest in worrying that you won’t get the interview or your won’t get the offer or you will be deemed unqualified or that your fatal deficiencies will be discovered and redirect it to exploring and creating opportunities.
+Take all the energy you would invest in worrying that you won’t get the interview or you won’t get the offer or you will be deemed unqualified or that your fatal deficiencies will be discovered and redirect it to exploring and creating opportunities.

 Apply.
 Reach out and inquire.
 Have an uncomfortable, anxious-making phone call with someone you want to impress.